Feyerabend/ABC80/README.md

 But we will return to this program later.
 Keeping to my own dictum from around the time, a wider context should be given when introducing computer related topics.
-Development doesn't progress in a vacuum.
-I wrote an opinion article in around 1983, about education and computers.
-About a year or half a year later to my astonishment it was published in the recently renamed computer newspaper Computer Sweden ["Flytta tyngdpunkten i utbildningen!"](MOVE.md).
-My thesis was in short that narrow focus on the computer itself was misleading for those who did not had the purpose set for becoming computer specialists.
+*Development doesn't progress in a vacuum.* I wrote an opinion article in around 1983, about education and computers.
+About a year or half a year later to my astonishment it was published in the recently renamed computer newspaper Computer Sweden ["Flytta tyngdpunkten i utbildningen!"](MOVE.md) ("Shift the focus of education!").

+My thesis was in short that narrow focus on the computer itself in general education was misleading for those who did not had the purpose set for becoming computer specialists.
 Not far from what was happening in other countries such as Britain, at the time, Sweden was discussing to do a very broad political/educational program for the masses on computers.
-The plans were more evidently public slightly in time before the publication of my article.
+In case of Britain, the BBC and the industry produced the BBC Micro and complementary educational TV programs starting from around 1981.
+Sweden much later came to discuss special hardware for schools which led them astray (*Esselte 100*, *Compis* ..), but also produced TV series around especially home/personal computers in the mid 80s.
+The grand plans Sweden politicians had in the beginning of the 80s were more evidently public slightly in time after I wrote the article but before the publication.
 Thus I guess that's why the article was published, because it was taken as an argument in that *later* debate -- although it wasn't intended as such.
-It was created in a different context ...
+My article was created in a more open context, where there was no national grand plan for education on computer topics.
+It related to the diverse field where hardware (remember that IBM PC was launched in Sweden in 1983) and software were constantly shifting, and innovation was done in a very different way ...

 Well back to the computer, ABC80, was a Swedish computer quite new at the time which came to market in 1978.
 It was bought by the school for classroom education in circa early